dsaints2344/WebCalculator/README.md

 # WebCalculator
-This repository contains my first ever HTML/CSS/JS application
+This repository contains an HTML/CSS/JS calculator

 ## Description